 Six months of PGY-2 year is spent in a full-time rotation at SFVAMC, designed to give residents exposure to the principles of outpatient psychiatry evaluation and treatment at an early point in their training.
 With close supervision in several settings, residents learn a variety of treatment modalities including comprehensive diagnostic evaluations, pharmacotherapy, and psychotherapy.
 All residents participate in clinics devoted to rapid evaluation, substance use disorders, psychopharmacology and specialized PTSD treatment.
 Psychotherapy training includes individual therapy (interpersonal therapy and cognitive behavioral therapy), group therapy (substance use disorders and long-term process group), and couples/family therapy.

-The PGY-3 year is a largely outpatient experience located primarily at the Adult Psychiatry Clinic at Langley Porter Hospital and Clinics (LPPH&C) on the Parnassus Campus of UCSF.
-Residents provide a variety of psychiatric clinical services in the ambulatory care setting, including intake and assessment in Specialty Clinics and longitudinal psychotherapy and psychopharmacology.
-Specialty Clinics are half-day clinics organized by diagnostic category or patient population and are designed to provide comprehensive teaching and “real time” supervision.
+The PGY-3 year is a largely outpatient experience located primarily at the UCSF Nancy Friend Pritzker Psychiatry Building near the UCSF Mission Bay campus.
+Residents provide a variety of psychiatric clinical services in this ambulatory care setting, including intake and assessment in specialty clinics and longitudinal psychotherapy and psychopharmacology.
+Specialty clinics are half-day clinics organized by diagnostic category or patient population and are designed to provide comprehensive teaching and “real-time” supervision.
 Clinics include Depressive Disorders, Bipolar Spectrum Disorders, Anxiety Disorders, Women’s Mental Health, Early Psychosis, Geriatrics, and LGBTQ Health.
-Special attention is given to the educational experience of residents in the APC to provide expert training, supervision and support in the application of diverse treatment models, including pharmacotherapy, neuromodulation, and psychotherapy (e.g., supportive psychotherapy, cognitive behavioral therapy (CBT), interpersonal psychotherapy (IPT), psychodynamic psychotherapy, dialectic behavioral therapy (DBT), problem solving therapy (PST), and acceptance and commitment therapy (ACT)).
-Emphasis on longitudinal care continues into the PGY-4 year where residents carry cases over from the PGY-3 year.
+Special attention is given to the educational experience of residents in the outpatient clinics to provide expert training, supervision and support in the application of diverse treatment models, including pharmacotherapy, neuromodulation, and psychotherapy (e.g., supportive psychotherapy, cognitive behavioral therapy (CBT), interpersonal psychotherapy (IPT), psychodynamic psychotherapy, dialectic behavioral therapy (DBT), problem solving therapy (PST), and acceptance and commitment therapy (ACT)).
+Emphasis on longitudinal care continues into the PGY-4 year, where residents carry cases over from the PGY-3 year.

 Child and adolescent psychiatry

-PGY-3 residents also spend one half-day per week throughout the year in Child and Adolescent Psychiatry, which consists of didactics and clinical experience observing and conducting supervised comprehensive psychiatric evaluations of children, adolescents, and families.
+PGY-3 residents also spend one half-day per week throughout the year in child and adolescent psychiatry, which consists of didactics and clinical experience observing and conducting supervised comprehensive psychiatric evaluations of children, adolescents, and families.
 In addition, residents do weekly outpatient therapy with a child or adolescent and participate in weekly individual supervision about their case.
 Seminars teach residents about normal child development, therapy, and childhood psychopathology.
 Electives in the Tourette’s and Pervasive Development Disorders (Autism) Clinic are also available.
-Training sites include Langley Porter Psychiatric Hospital and Clinics, Zuckerberg San Francisco General, and UCSF Benioff Children's Hospital Oakland.
+Training sites include the UCSF Nancy Friend Pritzker Psychiatry Building, San Francisco Department of Public Health Community Behavioral Health Clinics (e.g., Chinatown Development Center), and UCSF Benioff Children's Hospital Oakland.

 Integrated care experience (ICE)

 During the PGY-3 or PGY-4 year, residents serve as clinicians and/or consultants in an integrated care model, in settings such as primary care, obstetrics, pediatrics, oncology, neurology, and others.
 The experience is highly interdisciplinary and residents have the opportunity to participate in team meetings and clinical encounters emphasizing sequenced and shared visits with other specialties, open access to mental health services, and warm hand-offs between specialty services.
 Residents rotate for one half-day over the course of one academic year.
-Sites for this rotation include the High Risk OB (HROB) Service at Zuckerberg San Francisco General, the Psychiatry-OB Clinic at UCSF, the Psychiatry-HIV Clinic at SFVAMC, the Psychiatry-HIV Clinic at UCSF, the Psychiatry-Neurology Clinic at SFVAMC, the Women’s Clinic at SFVAMC, and the Psychiatry-Primary Care Clinics at SFVAMC.
+Sites for this rotation include the High Risk OB (HROB) Service at ZSFG, the Psychiatry-OB Clinic at UCSF, the Psychiatry-HIV Clinic at UCSF, the Psycho-Oncology Clinic at UCSF, the Movement Disorders Clinic at UCSF, and the Psychiatry-Primary Care Clinics at the SFVAMC.

 The Research Resident Training Program (RRTP) is for trainees clear in their goal to pursue a research career post-residency, which typically entails several years of a postdoctoral research fellowship.
 RRTP provides active mentorship and support in helping residents become physician-scientists in basic science, translational, clinical, and health services research.
 Residents in this program have scheduled time devoted specifically to research: up to 5% in the PGY-1 year, up to 20% in the PGY-2 year, up to 35% in the PGY-3 year, and up to 90% in the PGY-4 year.